JetBlue names former British Airways exec CEO, shares rise

 Cowen and Co said last month that it expects JetBlue to outperform the market under new management and increased its price target for the airline's shares to $15 from $10.

-"JetBlue has struggled with their hybrid model catering to the business (traveller) and the leisure traveller," Cowen wrote in a note.
+"JetBlue has struggled with their hybrid model catering to the business (traveler) and the leisure traveler," Cowen wrote in a note.
 "We believe a management change would lead to a change in philosophy and likely morph the model similar to one of Spirit Airlines, although not as extreme."

 The note suggested JetBlue might benefit from adding seats in economy class.
 The airline does not charge customers for their first checked bag either, as many competitors do.